Ted Ammon: Funeral

 Thousands of people attended a Manhattan memorial service for Ammon in Alice Tully Hall, the home of Jazz at Lincoln Center.
-Among the Wall Street dignitaries in attendance were Henry Kravis, head of Kohlberg, Kravis, Roberts & Co, Apollo Capital chief Leon Black, and Roger Altman, Deputy Treasury Secretary under U.S. President Bill Clinton.
+Among the Wall Street people in attendance were Henry Kravis, head of Kohlberg, Kravis, Roberts & Co, Apollo Capital chief Leon Black, and Roger Altman, Deputy Treasury Secretary under U.S. President Bill Clinton.
 Ammon's two children sat with the family but without their mother since, at the request of Ammon's sister Sandra, Generosa did not attend.

-At the service, Wynton Marsalis honored Ammon with a New-Orleans-style jazz send-off.
+At the service, Wynton Marsalis honored Ammon with a New Orleans-style jazz send-off.
 Before playing the funeral march, Marsalis spoke to the congregation.
-"We want to know the particulars of death — it repulses us, it calls us, it fascinates us ... but only the dead know the facts of death, and they never tell."
+"We want to know the particulars of death — it repulses us, it calls us, it fascinates us...but only the dead know the facts of death, and they never tell."

 Generosa died of breast cancer in August 2003.
-She left the majority of her estate to the twins, and legal guardianship of them to their nanny, Kaye Mayne.
-Full custody of the twins was eventually awarded to Ammon's sister; they spent the remainder of their childhood with her in Huntsville, Alabama.
+She left the majority of her estate to the twins, and legal guardianship of them to their nanny Kaye Mayne.
+Full custody of the twins was awarded to Ammon's sister; they spent the remainder of their childhood with her in Huntsville, Alabama.

-David Sutcliffe played Ammon in the TV movie Murder in the Hamptons (also known as "Million Dollar Murder").
+David Sutcliffe played Ammon in the TV movie Murder in the Hamptons (also known as Million Dollar Murder).

-Grandmother
+Inheritance

-His maternal grandmother was Neva Morris of Ames, Iowa, (August 3, 1895 – April 6, 2010), who at age 114 was the oldest person in the United States when she died.
+As Ted had failed to change his will, Generosa inherited the bulk of his estate after he was found murdered.
+According to an inventory filed with the New York State Surrogates Court, Ammon's estate was valued at $97 million shortly after his death.
+The document, compiled by his executors J.P.
+Morgan Chase & Co.
+(JPM) detailed Ammon's assets to the last penny.
+J.P.
+Morgan took the unusual step of challenging Generosa as co-executor of his estate.